 Use maintenance schedules to manage service updates and maintenance

-Maintenance schedules are now available in all Azure SQL Data Warehouse regions.
 The maintenance schedule feature integrates the Service Health Planned Maintenance Notifications, Resource Health Check Monitor, and maintenance scheduling service for Synapse SQL pool (data warehouse) within Azure Synapse Analytics.

-You use maintenance scheduling to choose a time window when it's convenient to receive new features, upgrades, and patches.
-You choose a primary and a secondary maintenance window within a seven-day period.
-To use this feature you will need to identify a primary and secondary window within separate day ranges.
+You should use maintenance scheduling to choose a time window when it's convenient to receive new features, upgrades, and patches.
+You will need to choose a primary and a secondary maintenance window within a seven-day period, each window must be within separate day ranges.

 For example, you can schedule a primary window of Saturday 22:00 to Sunday 01:00, and then schedule a secondary window of Wednesday 19:00 to 22:00.
 If maintenance can't be performed during your primary maintenance window, it will try the maintenance again during your secondary maintenance window.
-Service maintenance could occur during both the primary and secondary windows.
-To ensure rapid completion of all maintenance operations, DW400(c) and lower data warehouse tiers could complete maintenance outside of a designated maintenance window.
+Service maintenance could on occasion occur during both the primary and secondary windows.
+To ensure rapid completion of all maintenance operations, DW400c and lower data warehouse tiers could complete maintenance outside of a designated maintenance window.

-All newly created Azure SQL Data Warehouse instances will have a system-defined maintenance schedule applied during deployment.
+All newly created data warehouse instances will have a system-defined maintenance schedule applied during deployment.
 The schedule can be edited as soon as deployment is complete.

 Alerts and monitoring

-If you received an advance notification that maintenance will take place, but SQL Data Warehouse can't perform maintenance during that time, you'll receive a cancellation notification.
+If you received advance notification that maintenance will take place, but maintenance can't be performed during the time period in the notification, you'll receive a cancellation notification.
 Maintenance will then resume during the next scheduled maintenance period.

 All active maintenance events appear in the Service Health - Planned Maintenance section.
 The Service Health history includes a full record of past events.
 You can monitor maintenance via the Azure Service Health check portal dashboard during an active event.